Data center security: Overview

 Many big companies nowadays are using the cloud to store their and their customers' data, but the risks of saving data in the cloud can be enormous.
 Cyber attacks can be very harmful to many companies.
 There were 64% of companies worldwide that had troubles with cyber attacks in the year 2020 alone.
-Some cyber attacks targeted personal information such as identity theft can hurt someone's credits with life-changing influences.
+Some cyber attacks targeting personal information such as identity theft ,can hurt someone's credits with life-changing influences.

 The need for a secure data center

 Physical security is needed to protect the value of the hardware therein.

 Data protection

 The cost of a breach of security can have severe consequences on both the company managing the data center and on the customers whose data are copied.
 The 2012 breach at Global Payments, a processing vendor for Visa, where 1.5 million credit card numbers were stolen, highlights the risks of storing and managing valuable and confidential data.
 As a result, Global Payments' partnership with Visa was terminated; it was estimated that they lost over $100 million.